wcDogg/Illustrator-CC-ScriptUI-for-Dummies/README.md

 * I was also inspired by Adobe's maze of un-documentation and broken resource links.
 Thanks, Adobe?

 I'm a technical writer & information architect.
 Documenting what I learn is something I've always done.
 I'm not a JavaScript guru.
 I'm just starting ExtendScript & ScriptUI.

-This is a project for people who want to get more out of Illustrator and, either have somee basic JavaScript skills, or aren't afraid to try.

 Where Peter's guide uses examples for InDesign, this project is about Illustrator.
 And unlike the bare-bones refrence guides intended for developers who already know what they're doing, this project is written for learners.
 I sincerely hope this place helps you in some way :)